tfsaggregator/aggregator-docs/content/docs/v3/setup/_index.md

 ## Azure DevOps Personal Access Token (PAT)

+The below instructions are based on [Create personal access tokens to authenticate access](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate).

 A PAT has the same or less permissions than the person/identity that creates it.
 We recommend that the PAT is issued by an Azure DevOps Organization Administrator Identity.

+> Keep in mind that a PAT has a limited timespan and must be periodically renewed.
+If you don't, the Rules will stop working.

 When using the [impersonate directive](../rules/#impersonate-directive), [mapping a rule](../commands/command-examples/#adds-two-service-hooks-to-azure-devops--each-invoking-a-different-rule)